I was actually laughing to myself as I was writing the title, because all I could think of was this movie scene.

 I touched on this in a previous article If women need to know just ask part 2.
 I won’t go into great detail but I feel the bottom line is this: Stay neutral unless you really felt one of them was totally out-of-pocket.
 In the case of a mama’s boy, he’s always taking mom’s side even if she’s blatantly wrong.
 It’ll get to the point where it feels like he doesn’t want to hurt his mothers feelings all the while disregarding yours.

-This song was played at your wedding as yours AND their first dance together
+This song played as your wedding’s first dance

 Let’s say for instance she comes over for a visit whether or not it’s a special occasion.
 Out of the blue she starts cleaning your house for no reason.
 While doing so she asks why are certain things aren’t done, or out-of-order.
 She starts picking things up or sorting things out because she still thinks since he lives there it’s her house too.